falconry/falcon/docs/user/intro.rst

 Introduction
 ============

-We believe in using the best tool for the job.
-We also believe that the best tools are simple, reliable and versatile.

     Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.